NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 ## Main dimensions

+It is expected that for a platform in a stable situation the tiers corresponding to all the dimensions are the same or ar most adjacent.
+On the other hand, changes to the platform tiers usually include one dimension getting ahead of the other, with a different balance emerging afterwards.

 Note that Tolerance tier is never higher than Tooling tier (and normally not higher than Package coverage tier).

 ### Tooling

+This dimension measures how easy it is to find out what works and what doesn't on the platform (in particular, without being a user of the platform).

 #### Tier 1